richardlford/build-path-prefix-map-spec/spec-main.rst

 Producers SHOULD NOT overwrite existing values; instead they should append their new mappings onto the right of any existing value.

-Producers who build *general software* that uses this envvar, MUST NOT expect any special contracts on the output emitted by *general consumers* based on this variable - only that their output be reproducible when the build path changes and the value of this envvar is changed to match the new paths.
+Producers who build *general software* that uses this variable, MUST NOT expect any special contracts on the output emitted by *general consumers* based on this variable - only that their output be reproducible when the build path changes and the value of this variable is changed to match the new paths.

 On the other hand, if you know you will only support a limited set of consumers, you may expect that they apply these mappings in specific ways.